Patrick N. Hogan: Career

 Delegate Hogan was first elected to the Maryland House of Delegates in 2002.
 He was defeated for re-election in 2006 but re-elected to his old seat in 2010.
 He did not run for reelection in the 2014 Maryland General Election.
 During his tenure, Hogan served as a member of the Environmental Matters Committee and several subcommittees.

 In addition to his legislative work, Hogan was a member of the steering committee for the Frederick County Drug Treatment Court in 2003.
 He was on the board of directors of the Metropolitan Washington Council of Governments in 2003, and a member of the Task Force on Business-Owner Compensation in Condemnation Proceedings from 2004 until 2005.

 Between his separated terms as a delegate, Hogan was director of development for the YMCA of Frederick County.
 After his second term, he was vice president of business development for the Hogan Companies and a deputy legislative officer for Maryland's Office of the Governor.
-Hogan was appointed as the University System of Maryland's vice chancellor for government relations in November 2015.
+Hogan was appointed as the University System of Maryland's vice chancellor for government relations in November 2015, a position he left in October 2023 to join a lobbying firm in Annapolis.